-Cullen and Dykman Announces a New Practice Area Devoted to Loan WorkoutsJune 8, 2022
+Cullen and Dykman Announces an Updated Practice Area Devoted to Loan WorkoutsJune 8, 2022

 Cullen and Dykman has been representing banks and other financial institutions for decades in all practice areas, including Banking and Financial Services, Bankruptcy and Creditors’ Rights, Corporate, Real Estate, Taxation and Commercial Litigation.
-With the recent increase in distressed loan activity, Cullen and Dykman is formalizing its multidisciplinary approach to workouts with the formation of a new Loan Workout Practice Group.
-The firm’s new practice area will be led by Partners Thomas R. Slome, Bonnie Pollack and Samit Patel and consist of a team of 20 attorneys covering all of these disciplines.
+With the recent increase in distressed loan activity, Cullen and Dykman is formalizing its multidisciplinary approach to workouts with the formation of an updated Loan Workout Practice Group.
+The firm’s updated practice area will be led by Partners Thomas R. Slome, Bonnie Pollack and Samit Patel and consist of a team of 20 attorneys covering all of these disciplines.

 Our attorneys work with clients at all stages of the loan restructuring and workout process to develop and execute strategies that are carefully tailored to the unique circumstances of a particular distressed situation.
 The firm has represented clients in the restructuring of all types of financing, including commercial mortgage loans, collateralized loan obligations, construction loans, bridge loans, mezzanine loans, preferred equity investments, single and multiple bank lines of credit, and syndicated credits.
 Our attorneys also provide true sale, safe harbor and substantive non-consolidation opinion letters in support of various transactions.
 Our experience includes complex interstate transactions, sometimes involving creditors, lenders and borrowers across the country.